keshavnagpal/calculate-salary/README.md

                         Annual Salary

   -m METRO, --metro METRO
-                        Do you stay in a metro city, write yes if you do
+                        Do you stay in a metro city, write yes if you do, otherwise write no
 ```

 ## Note: